Golden Girl and the Guardians of the Gemstones

 Golden Girl and the Guardians of the Gemstones was a line of toys manufactured by Galoob in 1984-1985.

-Galoob's toy line was focused on eleven 6" action figures with 5 points of articulation, bendable legs and rooted hair.
+Galoob's toy line was focused on eleven 6" action figures with five points of articulation, bendable legs and rooted hair.
 The line consisted of five female heroes, Golden Girl, Saphire, Rubee, Onyx and Jade (The Guardians of the Gemstones) and four female villains, Dragon Queen, Vultura, Moth Lady and Wild One (The Forces of Evil).
 Additionally there were two male action figures included in the line, Prince Kroma (aligned with the heroines) and Ogra (aligned with the villains).
 Each figure included a cape, a comb, a diecast shield with a shiny gemstone embedded in it, a headpiece and a weapon.

 An extensive fashion line was produced in conjunction with the action figure line.
-3 waves were released, and each wave contained an individual fashion for each of the 9 female characters.
+Three waves were released, and each wave contained an individual fashion for each of the nine female characters.
 Each wave had a specific theme: Evening Enchantment, a line of gowns; Festival Spirit, a line of shiny outfits; and Forest Fantasy, a line of rustic outfits.

 Additional play elements were released including a castle playset for the heroines, The Palace of Gems.
 Golden Girl's unicorn Olympia, and Dragon Queen's steed Shadow were also produced.
 Both horses were available for purchase by themselves or in separate deluxe sets that included chariots (w/ the chariots matching each horse's color scheme).
-4 Dream Tents were produced for the action figures in limited numbers.
+Four Dream Tents were produced for the action figures in limited numbers.
 A Collector's case to store the action figures was also released.

 Galoob also licensed out play items separate from the action figure line including Find Your Own Fate books, activity books, storybooks, a sticker calendar, a stamp set, jigsaw puzzles and a board game.
 Additionally, a 3-D Colorforms playset was produced that included all 11 characters.
 The ethnicities of Vultura and Onyx were swapped in the Colorforms playset.

 Non-playline items included a Golden Girl Halloween costume, a Thermos brand lunchbox, drinking cups and a sleeping bag.
-Wearable metallic brooches representing the 5 heroines (Golden Girl, Saphire, Rubee, Onyx and Jade) were also produced.
+Wearable metallic brooches representing the five heroines (Golden Girl, Saphire, Rubee, Onyx and Jade) were also produced.

-The Story
+Story

-Golden Girl, Saphire, Rubee, Onyx and Jade are the Guardians of precious jewels called Gemstones.
-The Gemstones make the Guardians strong and skillful so they can defend the Kingdom of Argonia from all enemies.
+Golden Girl, Saphire, Rubee, Onyx and Jade are the Guardians of precious jewels called Gemstones, which make the Guardians strong and skillful so they can defend the Kingdom of Argonia from all enemies.
 One of these enemies, Dragon Queen, seeks to conquer Argonia with her band of evil warriors Vultura, Moth Lady and Wild One.